 ART.
-1...Unsporting conduct includes actions which are unbecoming to an ethical, fair and honorable individual.
-It consists of acts of deceit, disrespect or vulgarity and includes taunting.
+1 . . .
+Unsporting conduct includes actions which are unbecoming to an ethical, fair and honorable individual.
+It consists of acts of deceit, disrespect, or vulgarity and includes taunting.

-NOTE: The NFHS disapproves of any form of taunting which is intended or designed to embarrass, ridicule or demean others under any circumstances.
+NOTE: The IHSA disapproves of any form of taunting which is intended or designed to embarrass, ridicule, or demean others under any circumstances.

 - ART.
-2 ...
-Coaches and/or competitors during the meet shall not: - a.
-Approach the judges at any time without authorization to discuss scores. - b.
-Show overt signs of displeasure and/or unsportsmanlike conduct. - c.
-Delay the meet. - ART.
+2 . . .
+Coaches and/or competitors during the meet shall not approach the judges at any time without authorization, show overt signs of displeasure and/or unsportsmanlike conduct, or delay the meet. - ART.
 3 . . .
-The gymnast shall acknowledge the head judge by raising his hand at the start of the exercise, after he has been recognized with a green flag, and shall acknowledge a judge at the end of his routine.
+The gymnast shall acknowledge the head judge by raising his hand at the start of the exercise, after he has been recognized with a green flag, and shall acknowledge a judge at the end of his routine. - ART.
+4 \dots If there is not a team score from which to take a behavior deduction, it is taken from the gymnast's event score.

-ART.
-4 . . .

-a.
-Showing displeasure and/or unsportsmanlike conduct first occurrence: As per rules (see competition rules section IX).
-If there is not a team score from which to take the deduction, it is taken from the gymnast's event score.